 Whenever possible when traveling I can study, close up, the works of the great artists.
 In 2015 I was able to study the art of Turner and the collection from the National Museum of Scotland – both in San Francisco.
 Then a Matisse exhibit in Amsterdam, and fascinating art wherever we went in Morocco.

 There is no substitute for standing a few feet away from the actual painting and seeing the true color and the brush strokes of artists such as John Singer Sargent, one of my favorites, as in this close up photograph I took of his painting, Lady Agnew of Lochnaw.

 ART BACK AT HOME IN TRINIDAD, CALIFORNIA

 Back home I try to capture some of the images and memories of travel experiences while painting in my studio.
 I have exhibited in The Trinidad Art Gallery, and other local venues.

-In this picture you can see some of my work.
+In these pictures you can see some of my work.